PGV 2025 Recordings are available!

 she/her/hers

-Laurie Hansen has served in many roles with Purdue Global, and her current role is Employee Engagement Manager, and she works with the Communication and Graduation teams.
-Ms. Hansen thrives in environments fostering allyship, diversity, inclusion and belonging, health and wellness, and collaboration.
-Ms. Hansen looks forward to the future of working in the ever-changing landscape of online teaching and learning.
+Laurie Hansen has served in multiple roles with Purdue Global.
+Her current role is Campaign Manager working with the Graduation teams and Purdue Global Ambassadors and as an adjunct instructor in the School of Multidisciplinary and Professional Studies.
+Ms. Hansen thrives in environments fostering engagement and belonging, health and wellness, and collaboration.
+Ms. Hansen looks forward to the future of working in the ever-changing landscape of online teaching and learning and is truly fascinated by the power and possibilities of artificial intelligence.

 Vanessa Graham